-- Detailed knowledge of the statements of practice on partnership capital gains. - Deemed disposals on a change in the profit sharing ratio (PSR) of a partnership
+- Detailed knowledge of the statements of practice on partnership capital gains. - Deemed disposals on a change in the profit sharing ratio (PSR) of a partnership. - CGT on disposals of indirect interests in UK land and buildings by non-residents.

 Capital gains tax and trusts: